mnr/writing-wip/dimensions_living_book/sundown.md

 I have a cousin who excels at this game of *Hūsker Dū?* He will tell you about the party you were at when someone dropped a cake on the picnic table.
 I will have no recollection of the picnic, nor being at the picnic, nor dropping the cake.
 At this point, he could tell me any outlandish lie and I would believe it.

 But...the grandson's wedding.
 It was a massive Ross reunion (as are they all) and I was exhausted.
 I suspect Janell and Greta were as well.
 We had rented a hotel room nearby, planned to get some sleep, then drive home the following day.
 We drove off, leaving the kids to the dance floor and wedding hi-jinks.
-Greta was in the back seat, Janell and me in front.
+Greta was in the back seat, Janell and I in front.

 "I cannot believe I have such ungrateful children," Greta suddenly speaks up in the dark.
 "I am going to give all of my money to charity and you will get none of it."